Yvette Roubideaux: Career

 Roubideaux worked in clinical practice for IHS for three years as a clinical director and medical officer at the San Carlos Service Unit on the San Carlos Apache Indian Reservation in Arizona.
 She worked for one year as a medical officer at the Hu Hu Kam Memorial Indian Hospital on the Gila River Indian Reservation in Arizona.

 Roubideaux shifted her focus to public health and returned to graduate school.
 To work in issues of research and policy, she entered academic medicine.
 She served as assistant professor of family and community medicine at the University of Arizona College of Medicine and the College of Public Health.
 Roubideaux has conducted extensive research on American Indian health issues, with a focus on diabetes in American Indians/Alaska Natives and American Indian health policy.
 She served as the co-director of the Special Diabetes Program for Indians Demonstration Projects, in which 66 American Indian and Alaska Native communities implemented prevention initiatives for diabetes and cardiovascular disease.
 She also served as director of two University of Arizona programs designed to recruit American Indian and Alaska Native students into the health and research professions.

-In 2009, Robideaux was appointed as Director of the Indian Health Service in the administration of President Barack Obama; she became the first woman to serve in this position.
+In 2009, Roubideaux was appointed as Director of the Indian Health Service in the administration of President Barack Obama; she became the first woman to serve in this position.
 As the IHS Director within the Department of Health and Human Services, Roubideaux administered a $4 billion nationwide health care delivery program composed of 12 administrative area (regional) offices.
 The IHS is responsible for providing preventive, curative, and community health care to approximately 2 million of the nation's 3.4 million American Indians and Alaska Natives in hospitals, clinics, and other settings throughout the United States.

 She identified four priorities to improve the quality of healthcare for a minority population in which "there are health and care disparities and the rates of chronic diseases on the rise":